 (6) Stations hearing a transmission concerning the safety of navigation shall listen to the message until they are satisfied that the message is of no concern to them.
 They shall not make any transmission likely to interfere with the message.

-F. Agreement on the Frequency to Be Used for Traffic
+F. Agreement on the frequency to be used for traffic

-§ 23.
+§ 21.
 (1) If the station called is in agreement with the calling station, it shall transmit: